 Summary of cases includes:

-Malicious prosecution by the police against a minor for arson whom the police knew did not commit the offence.
+- Malicious prosecution for arson against minor whom the police knew did not commit the offence.

-A woman caused Post Traumatic Stress Disorder by police officers attending her home address to arrest her son.
+- A woman’s Post Traumatic Stress Disorder caused by police officers attending her home to arrest her son.

 Current Cases (include)